tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Note that it is possible to implement decoding of the EncodedClientHelloInner in a way that creates a denial-of-service vulnerability.
 Specifically, the server needs to check that each extension in the OuterExtensions list appears in the ClientHelloOuter.
-The naive strategy would require N\*M comparisons in the worst case, where N is the number of extensions in the ClientHelloOuter and M is the number of extensions in the OuterExtensions list.
-Malicious clients could exploit this behavior in order to degrade the performance or availability of the server.
-This problem can be mitigated by representing OuterExtensions in a way that allows it to be searched more quickly. for example, the worst case runtime can be improved to N\*log(M) by sorting the OuterExtensions and using binary search to access it.
+The naive strategy would require O(N\*M) time, where N is the number of extensions in the ClientHelloOuter and M is the number of extensions in the OuterExtensions list.
+Malicious clients could exploit this behavior in order to cause excessive work for the server, possibly making it unavailable.
+This problem can be mitigated by representing OuterExtensions in a way that allows it to be searched more quickly.
+For example, the runtime can be improved to O(N\*log(M)) by sorting the OuterExtensions and using binary search to access it.

 ## Authenticating the ClientHelloOuter {#authenticating-outer}